Kiuwan logo

 Better Risk Management

-By keeping an accurate record of the open-source components your application uses, your organization can better understand the risks associated with them—such as known vulnerabilities or outdated versions.
+By keeping an accurate record of the application’s components, your organization can better understand the associated risks—such as known vulnerabilities or outdated versions.
 Doing so also lets you make informed decisions about risk acceptance, security investments, and mitigation.

 For example, by keeping your SBOM updated regularly and using static code analysis tools like Kiuwan, you can learn more about critical updates as they become available and prioritize them by necessity.
 Your project and users will only be safer as a result.